SystemFw/blog/content/staging/oop-data-oriented.md

 Well, this post aims to do exactly that.
 Let's dive in.

-TODO maybe add a tiny summary to entice the reader a bit more, like "exactly that.
+TODO: maybe add a tiny summary to entice the reader a bit more, like "exactly that.
 We'll start here, then go there, then finish etc. Let's dive in"